G3310-dev/Nemos/README.md

 # Nemos
 - 🥉3rd winner National Coding Competition Ciputra Group

-A app to help people solve the injustice that they face through virall-ness.
+An app to help people solve the injustice that they face through virall-ness.

 ## What's Nemos?